-This is an short course is aimed at providing honorary consuls or those seeking to take up such an appointment with an understaning of the roles, responsibilities and underlying legal framework governing the work of honorary consul.
+This short course is aimed at providing honorary consuls or those seeking to take up such an appointment with an understaning of the roles, responsibilities and underlying legal framework governing the work of honorary consul.

 This course promotes an interactive approach through lessons and multimedia material, stimulating critical thinking.
 Each part has its own learning objectives, as well as interactive online lessons, which guide participants through the contents.
 The lessons are also available in PDF format so participants can work offline.
 Contents and activities are practice-oriented and under a self-assessment approach, so participants will learn through practical examples and assignments associated with research and case scenarios.
 This experience will be supported by the UNITAR team, additional resources and material, and visuals such as infographics and videos.